Using Human Behavior Models to Identify Needs

 Instructions: Divide the class into small groups.
 Have them reflect on the employees they supervise and how Maslow's Hierarchy of Needs can be used to motivate them.

-When they have completed the basic needs section, move on to meta needs.
+When they have completed the basic needs section, move on to the meta needs.
 Remind them that unlike the basic needs, meta needs do not come one right after another.
 For example, some people will go directly to Aesthetic and stay their all their lives, while others may jump from Cognitive to Self-actualization.
 Have them place a check mark next to any of the meta needs levels that they believe their employees might be trying to achieve or sustain.
 Have them discuss what they as leaders can do to help them achieve or sustain the meta need.

 Now, repeat the activity for Herzberg's Hygiene and Motivational Factors.
 First, have them reflect on the employees they supervise and how Herzberg's Hygiene and Motivational Factors can be used to motivate them.